moise-mulungu/mixed-react-projects/project-info/teamdm/communication-tools/communication-tools.md

 ## email: moisemlg90@gmail.com, dmckeeve9@gmail.com

 ## leaving notes for each other in .js and .md files
+* why: why all this specificity? communicating by git diff is really great, because all my notes and instructions can be IN CONTEXT which saves a lot of time.
+But, there has to be a way of cleaning up/removing these notes later.
 * !each person always use this own initials, that way you can always find what you wrote (works better if there is more than 2 people on the team)
   * todoXX is the exception
 * ??? aka "fishhooks" means there is a question, concern, "hey look at this"